iii) Material accounting policies

 d) Impairment of non-financial assets

 For impairment assessment purposes, assets are grouped at the lowest levels for which there are largely independent cash inflows (cash generating units).
-As a result, some assets are tested individually for impairment and some are tested at cashgenerating unit level.
+As a result, some assets are tested individually for impairment and some are tested at cash¬ generating unit level.

-indication exists, the Company estimates the recoverable amount of the asset.
-If such recoverable amount of the asset or the recoverable amount of the cash generating unit to which the asset belongs is less than its carrying amount, the carrying amount is reduced to its recoverable amount.
+The Company assesses at each balance sheet date whether there is any indication that an asset may be impaired.
+If any such indication exists, the Company estimates the recoverable amount of the asset.
+If such recoverable amount of the asset or the recoverable amount of the cash generating unit, to which the asset belongs, is less than its carrying amount, the carrying amount is reduced to its recoverable amount.
 The reduction is treated as an impairment loss and is recognized in the statement of profit and loss.
-If at the balance sheet date, there is an indication that a previously assessed impairment loss no longer exists then the recoverable amount is reassessed, and the asset is reflected at the recoverable amount subject to a maximum of depreciated historical cost.
+If at the balance sheet date, there is an indication that a previously assessed impairment loss no longer exists then the recoverable amount is reassessed, and the asset is reflected at the recoverable amount, subject to a maximum of depreciated historical cost.
 Impairment losses previously recognised are accordingly reversed in the statement of profit and loss.

-To determine value-in-use, management estimates expected future cash flows from each cash-generating unit and determines a suitable discount rate in order to calculate the present value of those cash flows.
+To determine value-in-use, management estimates expected future cash flows from each cash¬ generating unit and determines a suitable discount rate in order to calculate the present value of those cash flows.
 The data used for impairment testing procedures are directly linked to the Company’s latest approved budget, adjusted as necessary to exclude the effects of future re-organisations and asset enhancements.
-Discount factors are determined individually for each cashgenerating unit and reflect current market assessment of the time value of money and asset-specific risk factors.
+Discount factors are determined individually for each cash-generating

 e) Borrowing costs

-Borrowing costs directly/generally attributable to the acquisition, construction or production of a qualifying asset that necessarily takes a substantial period of time to get ready for its intended use or sale are capitalized as part of the cost of the asset.
+Borrowing costs directly/generally attributable to the acquisition, construction or production of a qualifying asset, that necessarily takes a substantial period of time to get ready for its intended use or sale, are capitalized as part of the cost of the asset.
 All other borrowing costs are expensed in the period in which they occur.
 Borrowing costs consist of interest calculated using the effective interest method that an entity incurs in connection with the borrowing of funds.
-Borrowing cost also includes exchange differences to the extent regarded as an adjustment to the borrowing costs.
+Borrowing cost also includes exchange differences, to the extent regarded as an adjustment to the borrowing costs.

 Eligible transaction/ancillary costs incurred in connection with the arrangement of borrowings are adjusted with the proceeds of the borrowings.